HighSaltLevels/Minesweeper/README.md

 ## To build and play
 _So far_ I haven't used any non-native python package, but I have a feeling that I'm going to have to at some point.
 You should be able to just... run it.

+**ALSO NOTE:** This will only work on linux.
+You're welcome to try running it on Windows, but it probably won't work.

 To see the help message, you can just run:
 ```
 ./minesweeper.py -h